Representative Mia A. Ackerman

 She also is involved with several community organizations, serving as a member of the Cumberland School Volunteers, a member of the Board of Directors for the historic Franklin Farm in Cumberland, a volunteer at Northern Rhode Island Food Pantry, a member of the Cumberland Land Trust, and a member of the Blackstone River Watershed Council.
 She was a Liaison to the Cumberland Youth Commission and was a former member of the J.J.
 McLaughlin Elementary School Executive PTO Board.

 Representative Ackerman resides in Cumberland with her husband, Barry.
-They have two children, Sam, a graduate of Columbia Law School who works as an attorney in the Attorney General's Office, and Ellie, a marketing coordinator who graduated from the University of Rhode Island with a degree in economics with a minor in Spanish.
+They have two children, Sam, a graduate of Columbia Law School who is currently a clerk with the U.S. District Court of Massachusetts, and Ellie, a marketing coordinator who graduated from the University of Rhode Island with a degree in economics with a minor in Spanish.